-Border controls are in place to check that organic products imported into the European Union are compliant with organic production standards.
+Border controls are in place to check that organic products imported into Great Britian are compliant with organic production standards.

 Checks are carried out at the border by Port Health and the policy is managed by the Defra Organic Farming Branch.